 - Susan Docherty

-The Terms of Reference (this link will take you away from our website) for the period 2022 to 2025 includes information about how the Panel works, and its focus.
-The Panel is supported by the SNAP Secretariat.
+The Leadership Panel’s Terms of Reference for the period 2022 to 2025 includes information about how members work and their focus.